zakarouf/ztorg/README.md

 cd ztorg
 ./install
 ```
-And it Should Compile the binary in current directory named 'z' in directory 'data'.
+And it Should Compile the binary named 'z' in newly created directory 'data'.
 It can be executed by
 ```
 cd data